-So, tip #2 - eat a variety of fruit and vegetables, and actively broaden your selection of plant-foods.
+So, tip #2 is to eat varied fruits and vegetables and actively diversify your selection of plant foods.

-This is because, for every cell in your body, there is a single-cell organism (microbiota).
-These microbiota are a mixture of bacteria, fungi, viruses and other parasites.
+These microbes are a mixture of bacteria, fungi, viruses and other parasites.

 Think of these not as scary, dangerous, and disease-causing, but realise we have lived with these little beings in our gut for millions of years as a species.

-They have grown with us.
-And our diet.
+They have grown and evolved with us.
+And to our diet.

-In essence, this means we can get more energy with an abundance of healthy bacteria from foods we normally can't digest, as when they digest foods we can't, they turn the fibres into useful metabolites and nutrients.
+In essence, this means we can get more energy with an abundance of healthy bacteria from foods we typically cannot digest.

-So, tip #3 - eat more fibre, to feed the good bacteria in your gut to get more out of your food.
+So, tip #3 - eat more fibre to feed the good bacteria in your gut and get more out of your food.

-Additional to reducing meat, eating a variety of whole plant foods, and raising your fibre intake, it is important to learn which foods are great sources of certain essential nutrients...
+Additional to reducing meat and eating a variety of whole plant foods, it is valuable to learn which foods are plentiful sources of certain essential nutrients.

 Best Plant-food sources of Essential Nutrients